Active Directory mixed configuration with LDAP synchronization

 cn=User Name 3

 The OpenKM integration with LDAP has two steps.
-In the first step, configure OpenKM to retrieve the list of users and roles from the LDAP.
-This list is cached during 30-45 minutes by OpenKM to prevent overloading the LDAP server.
-You can clean the cache from Administration> Tools > Cache stats.
-In the second step, configure login; this configuration always works in real-time.
+In the first step, configure OpenKM to retrieve the list of users and roles from LDAP.
+This list is cached for 30-45 minutes by OpenKM to prevent overloading the LDAP server.
+You can clear the cache from Administration > Tools > Cache stats.
+In the second step, configure the login; this configuration always works in real time.

 Step 1 - configuration parameters